Looking for more info?

 Both sides are able to do their own research to determine liability.
 However, both parties may look at the same evidence and come to vastly different conclusions.
 When this happens, it’s often not in good faith.
 This often occurs because one side is massaging the figures to limit their own financial losses.

-That’s why, as a victim, it is essential that you have an experienced personal injury attorney who can cut to the heart of the matter, prove the other side’s fault, and fight for the compensation you deserve.
+That’s why, as a victim, it is essential that you have an experienced injury attorneys at Staver who can cut to the heart of the matter, prove the other side’s fault, and fight for the compensation you deserve.

 There are many tools that attorneys, insurance adjusters, and investigators may use to determine liability in an accident.
 An important piece of evidence is the police report.
 When police report to the scene of an accident, they often issue citations to one or both parties for apparent or admitted errors.
 These citations are valuable to victims.
 For example, if you are T-boned by someone who ignored a red light and that person receives a citation for failing to adhere to traffic signals, the citation is clear evidence that they erred.